sandstone-mc/sandstone-cli/README.md

 OPTIONS
   -d, --dry                      Do not save the datapack.
 Mostly useful with `verbose`.
   -h, --help                     show CLI help
+  -p, --production               Runs in production mode.
+This sets process.env.SANDSTONE_ENV to "production".
   -v, --verbose                  Log all resulting resources: functions, advancements...
   --description=description      Description of the data pack.
 Override the value specified in the configuration file.
   --formatVersion=formatVersion  Pack format version.
 Override the value specified in the configuration file.